oneapi-src/oneDNN/source/ops/normalization/BatchNormInference_1.rst

 **Outputs**

 * **1**: The result of normalization.
-A tensor of the same type and shape with 1st input tensor.
+A tensor of the same type, shape and format with 1st input tensor.

 **Types**